 Struggling to find an internship?
-Meet Wittenborg University’s new Work Placement Coordinator, Adrianne Jonquiere-Breure.
+Meet WUAS’s new Work Placement Coordinator, Adrianne Jonquiere-Breure.
 While in the past students failing to find a suitable internship were often assisted by their tutors, the function has now become more centralised.

 With some exceptions, Wittenborg’s Bachelor Degree Programmes generally require students to do an internship in the 3rd year of their studies.
 Students doing a Bachelor in Hospitality Management (BHM) programme have to do an extra 12-week work placement period, the so-called in-company training, on top of the normal internship of around 5 months.